What is the difference between a structural snag list and a basic snag list?

 - A structural snag list is performed by a trained and qualified professional.

-- The surveyor will be looking for defects that are not obvious to the untrained eye and would currently present no visual signs of cracks or movement, such as potential design defects in structural walls, roofs and floors.
+- The engineer will be looking for defects that are not obvious to the untrained eye and would currently present no visual signs of cracks or movement, such as potential design defects in structural walls, roofs and floors.

-- The surveyor will be checking for items that do not comply with building regulations such as inadequate ventilation in timber framed walls, breaches in fire stops and fire doors, incorrectly installed drains etc. A builder is not obliged to advise you of building defects known to them.
+- The engineer will be checking for items that do not comply with building regulations such as inadequate ventilation in timber framed walls, breaches in fire stops and fire doors, incorrectly installed drains etc. A builder is not obliged to advise of building defects known to them.
 Never presume that because a property is newly built that it will comply with all of the current building regulations, that it will be built correctly, or to a recommended standard.

 - A structural snag list will report on issues that will adversely affect the value of the property.